The Best Gazpacho

-When the summer heats up, cool off with this refreshingly Easy Gazpacho recipe!
+When the summer heats up, cool off with this refreshingly Easy Gazpacho!
 So simple to make with fresh ingredients, you can have this one ready to go in a flash.
 A great make ahead dinner for busy weeknights, this actually tastes even better the next day.

-How can we possibly be halfway through summer already?
-I know, officially, we’re not half way there but with kids starting back to school in just 3-4 short weeks I feel like the days are fleeting.
+How can we possibly be almost through summer already?
+I know, officially, it’s not over until the end of September but with kids starting back to school next week I feel like the days are fleeting.
 I’m trying to squeeze everything in before the days start to get even shorter and you know what it’s doing to me?
 It’s making me exhausted.

 What is Gazpacho?

 Gazpacho is simply a chilled tomato soup.
 I’ve had both chunky varieties like this one and smooth….like a restaurant style salsa.